jamez2128/ppassdb/README.md

 ### Operations
 - `-h`, `--help`      To shows this help message
-- `-E`              For adding and encryting text files.
+- `-E`              For adding and encrypting text files.
 - `-D`              For decrypting text file.
 - `-L`              Lists all the added encrypted text files.